fp-cybrilla/fp-cybrilla.github.io/content/payments/payments-via-Netbanking-UPI.md

 ## One-time Payments via Netbanking/UPI

-To facilitate seamless payment collection from investors, we provide the [Create payment API](https://fintechprimitives.com/docs/api/#create-a-payment), which enables the generation of a one-time payment URL.
+To facilitate seamless payment collection from investors, we provide the [FPDocs, Create payment API](https://fintechprimitives.com/docs/api/#create-a-payment), which enables the generation of a one-time payment URL.
 This URL allows investors to conveniently make payments using Netbanking and UPI methods.
 Below are the key details and considerations when using this API:

 #### Generating the Payment:

-To generate a payment, you need to use the [Create payment API](https://fintechprimitives.com/docs/api/#create-a-payment) and provide one or more purchase AMC order IDs created through the [Create MF Purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
+To generate a payment, you need to use the [FPDocs, Create payment API](https://fintechprimitives.com/docs/api/#create-a-payment) and provide one or more purchase AMC order IDs created through the [FPDocs, Create MF Purchase API](https://fintechprimitives.com/docs/api/#create-a-mf-purchase).
 Once the payment is generated for the specified purchase order IDs, the API response will return a `token_url`.
 This `token_url` redirects the investor to their respective bank's netbanking page to make the payment.
 ```json
 // Request
 {